86percent/docs/themes.md

 # Code sample

-Here is a full theming example, including the helper when instantiating `EPAppearance`:
+Here is an example, including the helper when instantiating `EPAppearance`:

 ```swift
 class func myCustomTheme() -> EPAppearance {